Jerald/cmpt489finalreport/index.md

 GCCBuiltin<"__builtin_ia32_pmovwb512_mask">,
 ```

 The file this came from is called a tablegen file.
-It's part of how LLVM generates targets, also known as backend.
+It's part of how LLVM generates targets, basically a backend it's compiling for.
 When we looked at the file the line came from, we found this:

 ```cpp
 def int_x86_avx512_mask_pmov_wb_512 :